ojeda/secure_clear/secure_clear.md

 When manipulating sensitive data, like passwords in memory or keying data, there is a need for library and application developers to clear the memory after the data is not needed anymore [[ref][MSC06]][[ref][CWE-14]][[ref][V597]][[ref][memset_s-paper]], in order to minimize the time window where it is possible to capture it (e.g. ending in a core dump or probed by a malicious actor).
 Recent vulnerabilities (e.g. Meltdown, Spectre-class, Rowhammer-class...) have made this requirement even more prominent.

 In order to ensure that the memory is cleared, the developer needs to inform the compiler that it must not optimize away the memory write, even if it can prove it has no observable behavior.
-In particular, for C++, extra care is needed to consider all exceptional return paths.
+For C++, extra care is needed to consider all exceptional return paths.

-For instance, the following function may be vulnerable, since the compiler may optimize the `memset` call away because the `password` buffer is not read from before it goes out of scope:
+For instance, the following C++ function may be vulnerable, since the compiler may optimize the `memset` call away because the `password` buffer is not read from before it goes out of scope:

     void f()
     {